dgrtwo/dgrtwo.github.com/_posts/2018-02-04-super-bowl-squares.md

 ![center](/figs/2018-02-04-super-bowl-squares/unnamed-chunk-3-1.png)

-As we suspected, **the most common digit is seven**.
+As we suspected, **the most common digit is 7**.
 It's closely followed by 0, and 4 and 5 are pretty common as well.
 But you **really don't want to bet on 2 or 5**.

 ### Are they independent?